FabianKramm/devspace-dotnet/Readme.md

-﻿# Hello World .NET Core Application
+﻿# Devspace.cloud with Hello World .NET Core Application

-# Run locally
+# Run devspace dev from root folder.
 ```
-dotnet run --project hello-world-api
+devspace dev
 ```
-Then launch your browser and access http://localhost:5000/api/hello
+Then launch your browser and access http://localhost:5004/api/hello

-# Deploy to Cloud Foundry
+# Error launching the container
 ```
-cf push
+Couldn't find a project to run.
+Ensure a project exists in /app/hello-world-api, or pass the path to the project using --project.

 ```
-Follow the console output to gather the url